 The psychologic sequelae of sexual assault can be profound and long-term.
 Rape trauma syndrome is essentially similar to post-traumatic stress disorder.
 Phase I represents the acute phase (initial reaction), a period of disbelief, anxiety, fear, emotional lability and guilt.
 Phase II (reorganization phase) encompasses the stage of adjustment, integration and, finally, recovery.
 Patients who have been sexually assaulted do not necessarily present to the office with pelvic pain.
 Symptoms may be gastrointestinal, cardiac, respiratory, musculoskeletal or neurologic in origin.
 Victims may manifest phobias, panic disorder, obsessive-compulsive disorder, drug abuse and dependence.

-The care a victim initially receives influences recovery.
+Approximately 50 percent of victims experience depression during the first year following an attack.18 Sexual dysfunction has been reported in 24 to 40 percent of victims up to six years after the incident.18 One hundred percent of survivors surveyed reported that the experience continued to affect their lives five years later.18 Women with a history of sexual assault are significantly more likely than women without a sexual assault history to report poor health, chronic diseases and a variety of somatic symptoms.19 Visits to physicians' offices increase by 18 percent during the first year after a sexual assault and to 56 percent by the second year, and decline to 31 percent by the third year.5 The care a victim initially receives influences recovery.
 Therefore, it is imperative that proper support services be initiated at the time of initial evaluation and close follow-up be arranged.
 Support services may include hospital social workers, local rape crisis services, local departments of public health, the attorney general's office, the National Coalition Against Sexual Assault (NCASA; telephone: 717-728-9764), and the Rape, Abuse and Incest National Network (RAINN; telephone: 800-656-HOPE).

 Sexual assault is a tragedy with long-term medical and emotional consequences.
 Victims of a sexual assault who perceive the physician and nurse to be concerned, kind and organized in their care are far more likely to return for follow-up counseling and treatment.20 Survivors of sexual assault have the right to medical treatment and to be treated in a humane manner.
 They have the right to report the assault to police and to be treated fairly and with dignity during the criminal justice process.
 As practicing family physicians, we can make a difference by including sexual assault in the differential diagnosis of patients who present with nonorganic etiology, by preparing and familiarizing ourselves with a rape kit and the laws that govern the state in which we practice, and by encouraging victims to report this crime.